An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on

-Lastly, in \Cref{sec:multilicensing}, we also observed instances of ambiguity introduced through multi-licensing.
+Lastly, in \Cref{sec:multilicensing,sec:case-study:multi-license,sec:case-model-datasets-multilicense}, we also observed instances of ambiguity introduced through multi-licensing.
 Determining the intended relationship among the multiple licenses assigned by the model/dataset owner can be a difficult task, and different pitfalls come with the assumption of an OR versus an AND relationship.
 Model hubs should include standardized ways for model/dataset owners to express these relationships and educate users on why they might want to use a multi-licensing scheme.
-It is left to future work to explore why some developers are presently releasing their models/datasets under multiple licenses.